 First, make sure your WordPress theme is fully up to date.
 If you are jumping multiple versions, we always recommend taking a backup first and then testing the new version on a staging site.

-Second, if you’re using an out of date WordPress theme or the developer is no longer around, then it might be time to move to a new one.
+Second, if you’re using an out-of-date WordPress theme or the developer is no longer around, then it might be time to move to a new one.
 There are plenty of great free and premium WordPress themes to choose from.

 Hire a WordPress Developer to Make Your Site Mobile-Friendly

 Perhaps you have a custom-built WordPress theme or site and can’t move to a new WordPress theme.
 In this case, you might have to fork over a little cash and hire a WordPress developer to make sure it’s mobile-friendly.
 This could involve moving your site to a new framework or even refactoring all your base code.
-Make sure to get an estimate from a couple places before proceeding.
+Make sure to get an estimate from a couple of places before proceeding.
 Depending on your site, this could be a small or very large undertaking.

 Focus on Improving Site Speed